vdaas/vald/docs/user/architecture.md

 #### Vald LB Gateway

-Vald LB Gateway loads balance the user request base on the node resources result from the [Agent Discoverer](#agent-discoverer).
+Vald LB Gateway loads balance the user request base on the node resources results from the `Agent Discoverer`.

 #### Agent Discoverer